dbadrian/muninn/README.md

 # muninn

-*Attention: This README was automatically generated at 2017-10-25 14:34.*
+*Attention: This README was automatically generated at 2017-10-27 13:05.*

 Muninn is a small personal project to maintain, backup, synchronize dotfiles and other config files for my projects, tools (e.g., sublime, zsh).
 It is not meant to be a general tool for everyone.
 There exist many other [solutions](https://dotfiles.github.io/), so make sure to check them out!

 It features its own package/build system, allows to establish dependencies, install arch dependencies etc.

+However, this is only a very first prototype.
+I am currently rewriting most of the package system, implement some basic version tracking, drop the anaconda requirement as far as possible.
+Remove the silly dialog dependency.
+I am also considering extracting the packages into their own (git-powered) repository.

 Table of Contents